react-native-webview/react-native-webview/docs/Getting-Started.md

 $ npm install --save react-native-webview
 ```

+(react-native-windows had some breaking changes between version 0.61 and 0.62.
+RNW 0.61 users please use `npm install --save react-native-webview@^9.0.0` to install the compatible version of WebView)

 ## 2. Link native dependencies

 From react-native 0.60 autolinking will take care of the link step but don't forget to run `pod install`